tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/kableextra.md

 </p>

 {{% tip %}}
-The LaTex file requires the following packages:
+The LaTex file requires the following packages loaded in the header:

 ```LaTex
 \usepackage{booktabs}